neelgandhi26/Poverty-Data-Project/README.md

 - Find features that impact Poverty level for different counties
 - Predict poverty levels for counties across the United States based on given features
 ## Data Cleaning
+- For variables that contained less than 5% missing values, the observation that contained the missing value was dropped.
+- For variables that contained more than 5% missing values, but less than 20%, the missing values were calculated based on the median.
+- If a variable contained more than 20% missing data, then the variable was dropped.
 ## Exploratory Data Analysis

 ![alt text](https://github.com/neelgandhi26/Poverty-Data-Project/blob/master/Dashboard%201.png)